kachick/ruby-ulid/README.md

 ### How to keep `Sortable` even if in same timestamp

-If you want to prefer `sortable`, Use `MonotonicGenerator` instead.
-It is called as [Monotonicity](https://github.com/ulid/spec/tree/d0c7170df4517939e70129b4d6462cc162f2d5bf#monotonicity) on the spec.\
+If you prefer `sortability`, you can use `MonotonicGenerator` instead.\
+It is referred to as [Monotonicity](https://github.com/ulid/spec/tree/d0c7170df4517939e70129b4d6462cc162f2d5bf#monotonicity) in the spec.\
-(Though it starts with new random value when changed the timestamp)
+(Although it starts with a new random value when the timestamp is changed)

 ```ruby
 monotonic_generator = ULID::MonotonicGenerator.new